jonSurrey/JonAlert/README.md

 ### CocoaPods

-To integrate JonAlert into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate JonAlert to your project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 target '<Your Target Name>' do